The Bereaved's Guide to Surviving Mother's/Father's Day (and Other Terrible Occasions)

 Tip 5: Embrace your anger

 It is ok to be angry.
 Really angry.
 Do not feel guilty about being angry.
-It is unfair and not right that you are missing your person.
+It is unfair and not right that you are missing your family member.
 I’m so sorry, I wish they were here with you.

 Anger + Grief = Angrief